High Availability Edge FAQ

 Q: What is the impact of powering off the active node?

 A: Powering off the active member results in an unplanned and unprepared failover and a non-HA-ready state.
-Client traffic will briefly pause and resume its session after the failover.
-The HA Edge Appliance will remain non-HA-ready until the node reboots, is powered up, or is replaced.
-At this point, it will attempt to (re)join the cluster as the standby node.
+Client traffic briefly pauses and resumes its session after the failover.
+The HA Edge Appliance remains non-HA-ready until the node reboots, is powered up, or is replaced.
+At this point, it attempts to join or rejoin the cluster as the standby node.

 A: Yes, but there is some HA risk involved, and you should always reboot the standby node.
-If you need to reboot the active node, we suggest performing a failover from the NMC UI before using the vCenter UI to reboot the node, which will then be on standby.
+If you need to reboot the active node, we suggest performing a failover from the NMC UI before using the vCenter UI to reboot the node, which is then on standby.

 NOTE: Nasuni does not provide a user interface for rebooting a single HA Edge Appliance member node.
 This must be done via the vCenter UI.